apptainer/apptainer-userdocs/quick_start.rst

 scratch using a :ref:`definition file <definition-files>`.
 You can also use ``build`` to convert an image between the container formats supported by {Project}.
 To see a comparison of the {Project}
-definition file with Dockerfile, please see: :ref:`this section
+definition file with Dockerfile, please see :ref:`this section
 <sec:deffile-vs-dockerfile>`.

 .. _cowimage: